apache/apisix/README.md

 Do not need to fill the user name and password, log in directly.

-dashboard only allow `127.0.0.0/24` by default, and you can modify `allow_admin` in `conf/config.yaml` by yourself, to add more IPs.
+Dashboard allow any remote IP by default, and you can modify `allow_admin` in `conf/config.yaml` by yourself, to list the list of IPs allowed to access.

 ## Benchmark